LucaParsani/Telnet-Password-Bruteforcing-Script-for-HP-Switches/README.md

-# Telnet Password-Bruteforcing Script for HP Switches
+# Telnet Password Bruteforcing Script for HP Switches

 > DISCLAIMER: This script is intended solely for legal and ethical purposes.
 Any unauthorized use for malicious activities, including but not limited to unauthorized access, unauthorized data retrieval, or any form of brute-forcing, is strictly prohibited.

+Script for bruteforcing the manager account's telnet password while logged in as operator.